-The CSO’s Making Music Matters (M3) program plays a vital role to students in Columbus area.
+The CSO’s Making Music Matters (M3) program plays a vital role to students in the Columbus area.
 M3 makes it possible for students in the Columbus metropolitan area to be involved with instrumental music, both as participants and listeners, at a high level and in a structured, disciplined manner.

 Both Georgia State Standards and National Core Arts Standards were used when creating the Making Music Matters program.